background

 • Average Fixed Assets = (Beginning Fixed Assets + Ending Fixed Assets) ÷ 2

-The ratio is meant to isolate how efficiently the company uses its fixed asset base to generate sales (i.e., capital expenditures).
+The fixed asset turnover ratio is intended to isolate the efficiency at which a company uses its fixed asset base to generate sales (i.e. capital expenditure).

 Hence, it is often used as a proxy for how efficiently a company has invested in long-term assets.